⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How MS Makes Money

-• **Wealth Management:** The company offers comprehensive financial advisor-led brokerage, custody, investment advisory, financial and wealth planning, and lending services to affluent individuals and small businesses.
+• The company delivers comprehensive wealth management services, encompassing financial advisor-led brokerage, investment advisory, custody, and lending products for high-net-worth individuals and families.

 🎯 WHY THIS MATTERS